 There are reported cases of conure owners who have lost their eyes, toes, and fingers to their companion birds.
 Others have sustained severe injuries on their noses, ears, and lips.

-Some of the things that determine how painful a conure bite include;
+Some of the things that determine how painful a conure bite is:

 - Beak size

 What to Do If A Conure Bites You?